robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 We are offering `ROS package for LSD`_.
 The hls_lfcd_lds_driver package provides a driver for "HLS(Hitachi-LG Sensor) LFCD LDS(Laser Distance Sensor)".

+..
+NOTE:: Due to firmware update (after buy it on Oct.
+2017), the sensor is running directly when power in on.

 Installation
 ~~~~~~~~~~~~